-Capital and Operating Costs - It is proposed that initially The Rockefeller and Ford Foundations share equally the capital and operating costs.
+Capital and Operating Costs - It is proposed that initially The operating costs.
 The operating expenses of the proposed new institute in Colombia, including staff costs, would represent an expenditure of about \$1 million annually for each Foundation if these costs are shared equally.